wuyang1002431655/tango_with_django_19/manuscript/chapter12-bootstrap.md

 	{% endblock %}

 This solution is much cleaner, and automated.
 However, it does not render as nicely as the first solution.
-So it needs some tweaking to customise it as required, but we will let you figure it out :-).
+It therefore needs some tweaking to customise it as required, but we'll let you figure out what needs to be done.

 ###Next Steps